-In late 1997 and into 1998 good progress was made to stabilize the business.
-Store expansion was stopped, and we refocused on managing the existing business.
 Our worsening trading position in the autumn of 1997 required us to renegotiate with our banks.
-They supported us with a 15 month £170m bank facility through to April 1999.
-Cash outflow was minimized by reducing year end stock by 32% from £93 million to £63 million.
-In addition, following the year end, we announced the sale of part of our shareholding in our Japanese licensee, Laura Ashley Japan, to Jusco, the majority owner . . . in a transaction which realized aggregate gross proceeds of 9.5 million pounds.
+They supported us with a 15 month 170 million pound committed bank facility through to April 1999.
+Cash outflow was minimized by reducing year end stock by 32% from 93 million to 63 million pounds.
+In addition, following the year end, we announced the sale of part of our shareholding in our Japanese licensee, Laura Ashley Japan, to Jusco, the majority owner...in a transaction which realized aggregate gross proceeds of 9.5 million pounds.
 The transaction included a revision of the terms of the license agreement between us.